Our Mission

 Beth Staton joined the Athens Area Diaper Bank as Operations Manager in the fall of 2021.
 Beth grew up in Oconee County where she was involved in almost every nerdy activity that her school offered as well as lots of shows with Athens Creative Theater.
 She now lives in Athens with her husband Jonathan, their kids Julian and Adrian, and their dogs Scout and Biscuit.
 Beth's special interests include neurodiversity, Franklin Covey planners, Muppets, Neil Gaiman novels, and her gigantic swing set.
 Prior to joining the AADB team, Beth worked in Special Education dispute resolution as a family advocate and IEP facilitator.
 Contact Beth directly here.

-Special Programs Manager: Kathy Bailey
+Special Programs Manager: Michelle Brinson

 Board of Directors